jules2689/trudeau/trudeau/2020-04-21/q_a.md

 **Reporter**:
 Good morning, Prime Minister.
-How will you help millions of Canadians WHO find themselves without medical benefits during a global pandemic?
+How will you help millions of Canadians who find themselves without medical benefits during a global pandemic?

 **Prime Minister Trudeau**:
-We know that the way we get through this particular crisis is by pulling together and making sure those WHO are most vulnerable get the support  particular crisis is by pulling together and making sure those WHO are most vulnerable get the support they need.
+We know that the way we get through this particular crisis is by pulling together and making sure those who are most vulnerable get the support  particular crisis is by pulling together and making sure those who are most vulnerable get the support they need.
 It is key to being able to recover quickly once we're through this pandemic.
 That is why we continue to work with partners across the country, to highlight gaps and challenges and things we need to do more to help people.
 We will continue to work with partners to make sure we're getting that help out there.